 Non-local students should note that, while the Hong Kong Immigration Department has relaxed its employment restrictions, they are only allowed to take up on-campus part-time work, summer work and study-related internship, subject to rules and conditions specified by the Immigration Department and the University.
-Detailed information can be found at the Career Center website.
+For details, please refer to the "Internship & Employment During Study" section of this Handbook.

 Under special circumstances, students may apply in writing to the Office of Postgraduate Studies for deferred admission to a subsequent regular term.
 Requests will be considered on an individual basis by the relevant School/department, who will notify the applicant of the outcome.
 All approvals for deferred admission are valid for not more than two consecutive regular terms, after which re-application for admission to the University must be made.